 There are two basic aspects of financial economics, namely discounting and risk management diversification.

 Every investor is aware that the value of his money today won’t be the same in the next 10 to 20 years.
 For example, money today will not provide the same purchasing power over the next 20 years.
-It is an important fact that needs to be recognized by investors when making decisions.
+This is an important fact that needs to be recognized by investors when making decisions.

 They should discount the 10- or 20-year difference because of inflation and risk.
 The discounting aspect is very important because associated problems such as underfunded pension schemes are already present.

 Risk is inherent in almost all financial activities.
 Anyone who keeps monitoring the stock market will notice that the stocks being traded can change trends anytime.
-The returns from stock investing are sometimes high, as the risk is also high, and it is the most effective way to lure investors to buy and trade the stocks.
+The returns from stock investing are sometimes high, as the risk is also high.
 Ideally, if an investor holds two risky assets, their individual performances should compensate for the other.

 There are two basic concepts of Financial Economics – the Portfolio Theory and the Capital Asset Pricing Model (CAPM).

-Also called the Modern Portfolio Theory, it believes that investors show a natural aversion to risk and will, therefore, try to avoid investments with higher risks, as well as those with lower returns.
-Thus, investments with higher returns definitely come with higher risks.
+Also called the Modern Portfolio Theory, this theory asserts that investors show a natural aversion to risk and will, therefore, try to avoid investments with higher risks, as well as those with lower returns.
+But investments with higher returns definitely come with higher risks.

 Additionally, the concept believes that assets should not be treated according to how they individually perform but on how they interact with each other.
-It is because being able to find the correct combination of such assets can help the investor achieve the highest possible return for a certain level of risk and vice versa.
+This is because being able to find the correct combination of such assets can help the investor achieve the highest possible return for a certain level of risk and vice versa.